 Vegan chocolate chips and walnuts: These are both optional, but highly recommended for extra flavor and texture.

-How to make peanut butter banana muffins
+How to make vegan banana muffins

 (Full ingredient quantities and instructions can be found in the recipe card at the end of this post)